1. Mobile Science exhibition (MSE) :

 MSE has been the first service of the centre to reach to people in remote areas, particularly to the students.
 Especially designed bus, with 24 exhibits was put into the service.

 The journey of the MSE bus had been continuing for past 17 years.
 The MSE has till now travelled more than 50,000 kilometres in various remote villages, hilly and desert geographical locations of northern India to reach more than 2,00,000 visitors.
-The Centre has two Mobile Science exhibitions.
+The Centre has one Mobile Science exhibitions.

 Highlights of the MSE BUS :